 Emergency

 The University Hospital Geelong Emergency Department research team has been involved in a wide range of clinical and systems based research around emergency department care over many years.
-Multisite and collaborative studies have been undertaken investigating both acute emergencies, diagnostics, treatments and public health issues around emergency presentations.
+Multisite and collaborative studies and clinical trials have been undertaken investigating both acute emergencies, diagnostics, treatments and public health issues around emergency presentations.

-A wide range of methodologies have been employed in previous and current research including quantitative as well as qualitative and mixed methodology approaches.
-The wide range of clinical care provided in the University Hospital Geelong Emergency Department has lent itself to a broad range of clinical, translational and systems care research with multiple internal and external collaborations to broaden the scope of research outside of local emergency care.
+A spectrum of methodologies have been employed in previous and current research including quantitative as well as qualitative and mixed methodology approaches.
+The broad range of clinical care provided in the University Hospital Geelong Emergency Department has lent itself to a wide range of clinical, translational and systems care research with multiple internal and external collaborations to broaden the scope of research outside of local emergency care.

 The early uptake of new modalities of care, systems approaches and models of supervision has also been a consistent theme of the emergency department and is reflected in the research undertaken both in the past and currently.
 Increasing participation in larger collaborative clinical research projects is an ongoing focus.